USC Dornsife College Of Letters Arts and Sciences

 University of Southern California

-Richard Flory (Ph.D., University of Chicago) is executive director of the USC Center for Religion and Civic Culture.
-He is a sociologist whose research focuses on religious and cultural change, religion and urban life, and the religious and spiritual lives of youth and young adults.
+Richard Flory (Ph.D., University of Chicago) is executive director of the Center for Religion and Civic Culture at the University of Southern California.
+He is a sociologist whose research focuses on religion and social change, religious and cultural change, the role of faith groups in developing and maintaining civic society, and the religious and spiritual lives of youth and young adults.
 He has published several books, including most recently, Religion in Los Angeles: Religious Activism, Innovation, and Diversity in the Global City (Routledge, 2021) and Back Pocket God: Religion and Spirituality in the Lives of Emerging Adults (Oxford University Press, 2020).

 Areas of Expertise